 I used two driving services in the Cotswolds as I was too much of a wuss to drive a car on the other (tempted to stay “wrong” side, if you ask me) side of the road:

 - Cotswold Tours: Alan Foster used to be an English history teacher before he founded Cotswolds Tours.
-Would be more suitable for the quiet, laid-back travellers looking to get as much information as they can on the Cotswolds.
+This is more suitable for the quiet, laid-back travellers looking to get as much information as they can on the Cotswolds.

-- CJP Tours: Established in 2002, CJP Tours is a family-run company providing private escorted tours and bespoke itineraries of the southern and northern Cotswolds for up to seven passengers.
+- CJP Tours: Established in 2002, CJP Tours is a family-run company.
+It provides private escorted tours and bespoke itineraries of the southern and northern Cotswolds for up to seven passengers.
 Definitely the more entertaining, lively type of your with Chris Peake’s numerous stories and knack for foreign accents.

-If you are more courageous than I am and are not worried about navigating the narrow, winding country roads of the Cotswolds, then a self-drive is a great option as it will allow you to fully control your schedule and impromptu stops along the way.
+Perhaps you are more courageous than I am and are not worried about navigating the narrow, winding country roads of the Cotswolds?
+A self-drive is a great option, in this case.
+It will allow you to fully control your schedule and impromptu stops along the way.

 I wouldn’t advise on relying on public transit in the Cotswolds, as service is sparse and infrequent.
 You would end up spending more time waiting for a bus than actually visiting the area.